PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## Overview & Motivation

-This folder deploys a **unified ML + SmartSim/SmartRedis stack** on CSC supercomputers (**Puhti / Mahti / Roihu**) — **JAX + Equinox + TensorFlow + PyTorch + ONNX + PySR (JuliaCall) + SmartSim + SmartRedis**, all in one environment.
+This folder deploys a **unified ML + SmartSim/SmartRedis stack** on CSC supercomputers (**Puhti / Mahti / Roihu**) — **JAX + Equinox + TensorFlow + PyTorch + ONNX + SmartSim + SmartRedis**, with **PySR (JuliaCall)** available as an **optional** add-on, all in one environment.

 This environment is now a **superset of the previously separate `PythonML` stack**.
-Every package and workflow that used to live in the standalone ML environment — including PySR's Julia toolchain — is included here, built and validated on both `x64` and `arm64`.
+Every package and workflow that used to live in the standalone ML environment — including PySR's Julia toolchain, if selected — is included here, built and validated on both `x64` and `arm64`.
 The earlier guidance to keep the ML and SmartSim stacks strictly separate no longer applies once PySR/Julia support is folded in this way; a standalone `PythonML/` environment is not needed if you use this stack.

+**PySR/Julia is optional.** Some users never run symbolic regression and would rather skip the extra build time, disk usage, and Julia toolchain entirely.
+A single `INSTALL_PYSR` toggle, set once per architecture in Section 1 and persisted to `install-options-$ENV_ARCH.sh`, controls whether:

+* `pysr`/`julia` are added to `requirements.in` at all,
+* the Julia resolve/precompile step runs inside the Tykky build,
+* the one-time writable Julia runtime copy (Section 5.1) is prepared,
+* the loader (Section 7) configures `PYTHON_JULIAPKG_PROJECT`/`JULIA_DEPOT_PATH` at all.

+Everything else in the stack — SmartSim, SmartRedis, JAX, TensorFlow, PyTorch, ONNX, RedisAI backends — is unaffected by this toggle and always installs.

 SmartSim and SmartRedis install directly from the CSC-maintained forks (`csc-develop` branch), which already contain: